philterd/philter/docs/docs/redaction/legal_holds.md

 ### Retained policy versions

-Retained policy versions are snapshots of redaction *rules* — which filter types to apply, what replacement strategies to use, and so on.
+Retained policy versions are snapshots of redaction *rules*: which filter types to apply, what replacement strategies to use, and so on.
 They contain no personal data: no original tokens, no document content, no user identifiers beyond the policy owner.
 Because they are pure configuration records, no data-minimization or erasure obligation applies to them under GDPR or similar frameworks.

 Policy version snapshots are **append-only and cannot be deleted**.
 The `PolicyVersionDataService` intentionally exposes no delete method.
 This means a legal hold has no effect on policy versions (there is nothing to block), and a GDPR erasure request does not apply to them.